rabie-sulman/MyTheatre/Widgets/README.md

   - ***with confirming on account***
     - create booking, this will create new Order, get new paymentId and confirm booking -[Checkout Services - createOrder(), confirmBooking()](https://www.npmjs.com/package/tte-api-services#checkout-service)
   - ***with making payment for booking***
-    - this option takes a user to a checkout page, where he will be presented with the Checkout widget and can enter test card details (see the description below), and submit payment.
+    - this option takes a user to a checkout page, where he will be presented with the Checkout widget and can enter card details, and submit payment.

 **For external basket:**
 - see a created basket with selected seats by the link that was provided in the config `settings.venue.redirectUrl`